learn-co-curriculum/dsc-more-practice-with-matplotlib-lab/README.md

 * Add two axes using relative subplots to the figure by dividing it in 1 row and 2 columns
 * Plot (x,y) and (x,z) on the ax1 and ax2 respectively.
 * Set the line width of first axes to 3, line style as dotted and color it red.
-* Set the line width of second axes to5, line style as dash-dot (-.) and color it blue.
+* Set the line width of second axes to 5, line style as dash-dot (-.) and color it blue.
 * Give the plots some labels and titles